AnyChart/docs.anychart.com/Stock_Charts/Series/JumpLine.md

 {sample}STOCK\_JumpLine\_03{sample}

 It's quite clear that it's not a good idea to combine series describing even similar parameters changes, but in such different value ranges.
-In situations like this it's much better to use plots.
+In situations like this, it's much better to use plots.
 Plots are AnyStock features of a very good help when we've got several series like two of them above which values correspond to the same X-axis categories.

 To create a new plot, use the {api:anychart.charts.Stock#plot}plot(){api} method.
 Don't forget to set the plot index (basically, its number) as an argument for this method.